pnp/blog/content/post/pnp-batch-add-or-delete-items-from-very-large-list-i-e-more-than.md

+---
-# PnP Batch Add or Delete items from very large list, i.e. more than 300k items
+title: "PnP Batch Add or Delete items from very large list, i.e. more than 300k items"
+date: 2021-09-13T08:40:00-04:00
+author: "Reshmee Auckloo"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

 I was tasked to delete more than 300k items loaded as part of testing from a very large SharePoint list, I used the script from the blog